openaicellular/RIC-Deployment/README.md

 The one-click RIC deployment/undeployment scripts in the ./bin directory will call the deployment/undeployment scripts in the corresponding submodule directory respectively.
 In each of the submodule directories, ./bin contains the binary and script files and ./helm contains the helm charts.
 For the rest of the non-submodule directories please refer to the README.md files in them for more details.

-### Prerequisites

-To deploy RIC, you need to have a cluster that runs kubernetes (version > v.1.16.0) and helm (version v2.14.3).
-Tools to install a K8S environment in an openstack cloud can be found in ./tools/k8s.
-Please refer to the README.md file for more details

 ### To deploy RIC Platform
 Choose a deployment recipe (e.g, ./RECIPE_EXAMPLE/PLATFORM/amber_example_recipe.yaml)